junxit/us-congress-bills-116/metadata.md

 - 2019-05-10 — Placed on the Union Calendar, Calendar No. 36.
 - 2019-05-10 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 116-58.
 - 2019-05-10 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 116-58.
+- 2019-05-14 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2019-05-14 — Considered as unfinished business. (consideration: CR H3771)
+- 2019-05-14 — Considered under suspension of the rules. (consideration: CR H3743-3751)
+- 2019-05-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+299.
+- 2019-05-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-05-14 — Mr. Takano moved to suspend the rules and pass the bill, as amended.
+- 2019-05-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 0 (Roll no. 203). (text: CR H3743-3746)
+- 2019-05-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 0 (Roll no. 203).(text: CR H3743-3746)